Associate Professors Daggar, Onaci (Chair); Assistant Professors Chao, Mellis, Prochnow; Instructor Schandler

 HIST/GWSS-303.
 Women’s Activist Auto/Biographies

 Women in various geographic and political contexts have been central actors in the processes of history.
 However, because women have frequently been viewed as secondary to their male counterparts, their lives have not commanded the same amount of attention.
 This course seeks to broaden our understandings of the politics, cultures, and social justice initiatives of various societies by studying women’s personal lives and political struggles.
 Through the life writing of women in places like Kenya, South Africa, India, and the United States of America, we will learn how their participation in social movements, state politics, and cultural work helped make women’s and human rights a central topic in the broader march toward the liberation of their people.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.
 Four semester hours.
 (DN, GN, H.)

 HIST-307.
 Revolutions in the Atlantic World

 The eighteenth and nineteenth centuries were tumultuous.
 Revolutionaries in Haiti, France, the United States, and Latin America called and fought for rights and liberty, and worked to define what it meant to be both human and free.
 They did this work in times of great change: canals, railroads, Indigenous dispossession, and a “transportation revolution” facilitated the growth of markets in the new United States, while industrial revolutions and evolving ideologies of rights, labor, and colonialism competed to cultivate and define a new world order.
 By examining these moments of struggle and change, we will work to define what we—and historians—mean by “revolution,” and we will ask how these moments both formed a foundation and left lingering consequences for the world we live in today.
+Prerequisite: sophomore standing and any 200-level history course; or permission of the instructor.
 Three hours per week.
 Four semester hours.
 (GN, H.)

 HIST/GWSS-332.
 Liberated Minds: African American Intellectual History